Important

 the ridge.
 Outside Closures are a foam closure similar

-to your bottom enclosures, but this will fill in the wide
+to your inside closures, but this will fill in the wide

 the sheets at the ridge (top of the roof) to fill in the

-gaps.
-Take the metal ridge for the panel and screw it
+Take the metal ridgecap for the panel and screw it

-onto the ridge with a screw on either side at the point
+onto the ribs with a screw on either side at the point

-where the high point of a ridge occurs and put it in with
+where the high point of a rib occurs and put it in with

 a 1/4x 7/8 metal lap screw.
-Do this every rib on both
+Do this for every rib on both

-sides of the ridge.
+sides of the ridgecap.
 The ends of the Ridge Cap can be cut/trimmed

 and turned down to close the opening for a finished look.